 The best independent guide to Porto

-Porto is a fascinating and vibrant city that has so much to offer you for your holiday or city break.
+Porto is a fascinating and vibrant city that has so much to offer for as holiday or city break destination.

-Related article: The 10 best sights and activities of Porto
+Related article: The 10 best sights and activities in Porto

-At a minimum, it takes two full days of sightseeing to discover Porto.
+At a minimum, it takes two full days of sightseeing to really discover Porto.

-The evening could be spent in the lively restaurants of the Ribeira district, or for a more party-focused night, head to the bars and clubs close to the university and the Rua Galeria de Paris (affectionally, known as Bar Street!)
+In the evening you could visit the lively restaurants and bars of the Ribeira district.
+For a more party-focused night, head to the bars and clubs close to the university and the Rua Galeria de Paris (affectionally known as Bar Street)

-Related article: Two days in Porto - A walking tour of central Porto
+Related articles: Two days in Porto - A walking tour of central Porto

 The magnificent Igreja do Carmo church, with its beautiful Azulejo tile murals